 Legal Options in an Uninsured or Underinsured Motorist Accident

-When you’ve been injured in a car accident that was not your fault, you reasonably expect the responsible party’s insurance company to cover your losses.
-However, not all drivers in Ohio are insured, and many do not have enough insurance coverage to pay for catastrophic injuries that may be caused in a car accident.
+When you’ve been injured in a car accident that was not your fault, you expect the other party’s insurance company to cover your losses.
+But, not all drivers in Ohio are insured, and many do not have enough coverage to pay for the harm they caused.
+At KNR, we can help you recover what’s right.

 Uninsured & Underinsured Motorists

-According to the Insurance Information Institute, more than 13 percent of all drivers in Ohio are uninsured.
-Uninsured and underinsured motorists can cause devastating injuries in a car accident and leave you unsure about how you will cover the losses that they caused.
+According to the Insurance Information Institute, more than 13% of all drivers in Ohio are uninsured.
+Uninsured and underinsured motorists can cause devastating injuries in a car accident and leave you unsure about how to cover the losses they caused.

 Uninsured vs. Underinsured Motorists